iamrakiib/Ransomware-Defense-Mechanism/README.md

 # ml-notebooks
-This repository contains machine learning research projects, experiments, and implementations about Ransomware detection and quarantine
+This repository contains machine learning research project, experiment, and implementations about Ransomware detection and quarantine